mantidproject/mantid/docs/source/release/v3.9.0/framework.rst

 - :ref:`SetSample <algm-SetSample>` now accepts an Angle argument for defining a rotated flat plate sample.
 - :ref:`SavePlot1D <algm-SavePlot1D>` now supports optional ``SpectraList`` for plotting
 - :ref:`MaskDetectors <algm-MaskDetectors>` has now a new option to mask detectors by instrument component name.
+- :ref:`MayersSampleCorrection <algm-MayersSampleCorrection>`: The calculation of the azimuth angle has been fixed.
+Previously it was set equal to the Mantid definition of phi but the old code defined it as the angle away from the scattering plane.

 Renamed
 #######